 This new-found passion for technology developed through my time at Hamilton College despite my official concentrations in Government and Economics.
 I think it stems back to my simply wanting to know how everything works.
 Technology and computers just came naturally to me.
 I began designing websites as a hobby and to make some extra money while in school and quickly realized the internet offered unlimited creative and financial opportunities.
 With a rigorous basketball schedule throughout my entire college career and my other academic concentrations, I didn’t formally study IT nor travel abroad.
 To make up for that I applied for the Thomas J. Watson Fellowship after I graduated and was lucky enough to get accepted.
 I spent the next year on a jaunt through Portugal, Spain, Singapore, Malaysia, Thailand, Micronesia, Guam, and the Marshall Islands studying how different countries were incorporating the “internet” into their existing technological infrastructures.
 My technology passions were finally in full swing.
 One of my destinations was a small Micronesian island state called Yap far out into the Pacific Ocean.
 After being greeted by bare-breasted women as I deborded the plane there I actually bumped into an island native who had attended Hamilton!
 I felt like my entire year abroad had similar coincidences.
 For instance, there were only 60 Watson Fellows traveling the world that year and I randomly came across another Watson Fellow in Thailand.
 The odds of that are about 1 in 100 Million!

 My catalog production work and photo shoots at AllAboutDance.com coupled with that ever-present interest in technology also exposed a passion for photography and design.
 Capitalizing on my industry experience my collections typically focus on dance, movement and the performing arts.
-My photos have been featured in numerous sites and photography collections, including the key artwork for Finite and Infinite Games, a collaborative interdisciplinary film project that melded the contemporary visions of choreographer, visual artist, filmmaker and fashion designer.
+My photos have been featured in Time’s Square, as well as numerous sites and photography collections, including the key artwork for Finite and Infinite Games, a collaborative interdisciplinary film project that melded the contemporary visions of choreographer, visual artist, filmmaker and fashion designer.
 I have also dabbled in film and was asked to run the lead camera in the production of XIII, a Film created as a living memorial to Murray Spalding 1944-2010.